how to market yourself

 your “customer.”
 For employees, your customer is

-your manager and company, and for those in job search, your
+your manager and company, and for those in

 customer is a potential hiring manager in another company.